Calvin Tankman: IWA Mid-South (2016–2020)

-Major League Wrestling (2020–present)
+Major League Wrestling (2020–2023)

-Heyward made his first appearance for Major League Wrestling (MLW) on the November 25, 2020 episode of Fusion, where he scored a victory against enhancement talent Robert Martyr.
+Heyward made his first appearance for Major League Wrestling (MLW) on the November 25, 2020, episode of Fusion, where he scored a victory against enhancement talent Robert Martyr.
 He was heavily pushed with wins over Zenshi and the AAA World Cruiserweight Champion Laredo Kid in a non-title match on Fusion.
 At Never Say Never on March 31, 2021, Heyward unsuccessfully challenged Jacob Fatu for the MLW World Heavyweight Championship.

-On February 26, 2022 Calvin Tankman and a tag team wrestling partner of his by the name of E. J. Nduka defeated 5150 and became the MLW World Tag Team Champions at the Grady Cole Center in North Carolina event that was sold out.
+On February 26, 2022, Calvin Tankman and a tag team wrestling partner of his by the name of E. J. Nduka defeated 5150 (Danny Rivera and Slice Boogie) and became the MLW World Tag Team Champions at the Grady Cole Center in North Carolina event that was sold out.

-On January 7th, 2023 Calvin and his tag team partner Nduka lost their MLW World Tag Team Championships to The Samoan SWAT Team's Juice Finau and Lance Anoa'i at MLW's pay-per-view Blood and Thunder of year 2023.
+On January 7, 2023, Calvin and his tag team partner Nduka lost their MLW World Tag Team Championships to The Samoan SWAT Team's Juicy Finau and Lance Anoa'i at MLW's pay-per-view Blood and Thunder of year 2023.